tkych/PreScript/README.markdown

 ### User-Space ###

 An user space object is an abstraction of a canvas with infinite size.
-Points in the user space is specified by the value of the two-dimensional Cartesian coordinate with the origin at the lower left.
+A position in the user space is specified by the value of the two-dimensional Cartesian coordinate with the origin at the lower left.

 ### Operators ###

 An operator is an abstraction of the behavior of the painter when drawing a picture on the canvas.
 A name of the operator is equivalent to the PostScript name of the operator.
-All operators is closed as an operation on the user space.
+The name of operator that will collide with name of Lisp operator is put on the 'y' to the end (for example, `if` -> `ify`) All operators is closed as an operation on the user space.

 ### Output ###